 Zemkova’s work includes the “Victims of Two Dictatorships” project, which investigates the plight of Soviet citizens forced into labor by the Nazis and subsequently persecuted upon their return.
 Over 30 years, she has contributed to significant research, publications, and exhibitions on this topic.
 She has also coordinated the International Memorial network, comprising over 30 regional organisations globally.

 She served on the Russian Interdepartmental Working Group from 2018 to 2022, implementing policies to honor victims of political repression.
 From 1996 to 2011, Zemkova was on the Supervisory Board of the Russian Foundation “Understanding and Reconciliation,” compensating former forced laborers in Nazi Germany.
-She is a member of the International Scientific Council of the Topography of Terror Foundation since 2015 and the Documentation Center for Forced Labor by the Nazi Regime since 2018.
+She was a member of the International Scientific Council of the Topography of Terror Foundation from 2015 to 2024 and the Documentation Center for Forced Labor by the Nazi Regime since 2018.

 In 2022, she was awarded an Honorary Doctorate of Sciences from Sciences Po in France.
 Her research interests encompass political repression history, comparative analysis of Nazi and Soviet repressive mechanisms, and memorialisation of repression victims.
 Zemkova is also committed to developing civil society, education, and democratic values.